project image or logo

 Status

-A field program to Karasik Seamount in the Arctic Ocean was completed in Fall 2016 to study and understand the human-in-the-loop approach to the localizing hydrothermal venting.
-In 2017/2018 an autonomous nested search method for hydrothermal venting was developed and tested in simulation using a hydrothermal plume dispersion model developed by Woods Hole Oceanographic Institution.
+A field program to Karasik Seamount in the Arctic Ocean was completed in Fall 2016 to study and understand the human-in-the-loop approach to the localizing of hydrothermal vent fields using water column search.
+After this field program, an autonomous nested search method for hydrothermal venting was developed and tested in simulation using a hydrothermal plume dispersion model developed by Woods Hole Oceanographic Institution.
+In 2023, improved data processing methods for handling data from a heterogenous set of sensors (temperature, optical backscatter, oxidation-reduction potential, and methane) were developed and tested in a field program to the Endeavor Segment of Juan De Fuca Ridge.

 Publications